“We must protect the unprotected, care for the uncared for, and speak for the voiceless. We must give all animals a chance to live a life.”

 Climate Change

 Climate change is intertwined with habitat loss.
-As climate change is disrupting food and water availability, resulting in wildlife needing to migrate out of their existing habitat for survival, rising temperatures caused by climate change are also causing wildlife to find different habitats that are cooler and more suitable for them.
+As climate change disrupts food and water availability, resulting in wildlife needing to migrate out of their existing habitat for survival, rising temperatures caused by climate change are also causing wildlife to find different habitats that are cooler and more suitable for them.

 Animals in the Entertainment Industry